gkamradt/LLMTest_NeedleInAHaystack/README.md

 * `seconds_to_sleep_between_completions` - Default: None, set # of seconds if you'd like to slow down your requests
 * `print_ongoing_status` - Default: True, whether or not to print the status of test as they complete

+`LLMMultiNeedleHaystackTester` parameters:
+* `multi_needle` - True or False, whether to run multi-needle
+* `needles` - List of needles to insert in the context

 Other Parameters:
 * `api_key` - API key for either OpenAI or Anthropic provider.
 Can either be passed when creating the object or an environment variable
 * `model_name` - The name of the model you'd like to use.
 Should match the exact value which needs to be passed to the api.
 Ex: For OpenAI inference and evaluator models it would be `gpt-3.5-turbo-0125`.